iManGHD/ParallelProcessing/README.md

 # ParallelProcessing_Spring_2022
-All projects, homework assignments, and resources from the Parallel Processing course I took in the fourth semester of my Master's program at SUT are compiled in this repository.
+This repository is a compilation of all the projects, homework assignments, and resources from the Parallel Processing course I took during the fourth semester of my Master's program at Sharif University of Technology.
+The course was instructed by Prof. Mohammad Ghodsi in the Department of Computer Engineering.